Hispanic and Italian Studies

 Teaching Assistants (estimated): 8

-The Hispanic and Italian Studies program expects its students to become highly proficient in speaking, understanding, reading and writing the foreign language, as well as to develop a thorough knowledge of and an appreciation for the literature and civilization.
+The Hispanic and Italian Studies program expects its students to become highly proficient in speaking, understanding, reading and writing the foreign language, as well as to develop a thorough knowledge of and an appreciation for literatures and cultures of the Spanish or Italian speaking world.
 Proficiency in language skills is regarded not only as an end in itself but also as a means of studying a foreign culture.
 A full program is offered leading to the B.A. in Spanish, and there are opportunities for interdisciplinary studies in Italian.
 Students may instead chose minors in Spanish or Italian.

 Occupational areas in which Spanish majors have been employed are teaching, public relations, state and federal service, foreign service of the U.S., airlines, travel agencies, and in businesses dealing with Spanish-speaking countries.